-|Major Groups > Gilled Mushrooms > Dark-Spored > Oysters > Crepidotus > Crepidotus cinnabarinus|
+|Major Groups > Gilled Mushrooms > Dark-Spored > Pleurotoid Mushrooms > Crepidotus > Crepidotus cinnabarinus|

 by Michael Kuo

-Flesh: Soft; thin; whitish to yellowish.
+Flesh: Soft; thin; whitish to yellowish; unchanging when sliced.

-Odor and Taste: Odor not distinctive; taste mild.
+Odor and Taste: not distinctive.

 Spore Print: Brown.